 Adaptive immunity refers to an antigen-specific immune response.
 The antigen is first processed and recognized.
 After this, the adaptive immune system activates and creates an army of its immune cells that are able to attack this specific antigen.
 Adaptive immunity also results in the formation of specialized memory-cells which can help rapidly launch an immune response to similar antigens invading our bodies in the future.

-There are two types of lymphocyte cells in the acquired arm of the immune system: T lymphocytes form in the thymus, and B lymphocytes form in the bone marrow.
-A T-cell is initially formed as a naïve T cell in the lymph node.
+There are two types of lymphocytes in the acquired arm of the immune system: T lymphocytes are trained in thymus, and B lymphocytes are matured in the bone marrow.
+A T-cell is initially trained as a naïve T cell in the Thymus and then it moves to reside in a lymph node.
 On its surface, a naïve T cell contains receptors for IL-12 and IL-4.
 Under the influence of IL-12, a naïve T cell becomes a helper-1 T cell (TH-1 cell.)
-The TH1 cell starts releasing two proteins: IL-2 and IFN-Ɣ.
+This TH-1 cell starts releasing two proteins: IL-2 and IFN-Ɣ.

-Now the innate arm cells (macrophages) are releasing IL-12 to activate the acquired arm, and in turn the acquired arm cells (TH-1) are releasing IFN-Ɣ that activates the macrophages.
+To recap, the innate arm cells (macrophages) are producing IL-12 to activate the acquired arm, and in turn, the acquired arm cells (TH-1) are releasing IFN-Ɣ that activates the macrophages.
 This is called IL-12-IFN-Ɣ axis.
 (IL12 from the macrophage, and IFN-Ɣ from the T-helper cells.)
 This axis is the mechanism by which activated acquired immune system amplifies the activity of macrophages (innate immune system cell,) since IFN-Ɣ further activates macrophages.
 Thus innate arm and the acquired arm of the immune system trigger and amplify each other.

 Cytotoxic T-cells are another type of T lymphocyte.
 Some pathogens, like viruses, enter cells and try to evade the immune system.
 The function of cytotoxic T cells is to kill the cells that are infected by these pathogens.
 Cytotoxic T cells are also activated by the IL-2 produced by TH-1 cells.
 Infected cells present the antigens on their surfaces through the major histocompatibility complex-1 (MHC-1.)
 Cytotoxic T cells recognize these antigens and in response to these cells.